The Definitive Buying Guide

 A garden room is more than just extra space — it's an investment in your property, your lifestyle and your comfort.
 But not all garden rooms are created equal.
 Beyond floorplans and clever layouts, what truly separates a premium build from a standard one is the quality of the materials used.
 From insulation to cladding, from the doors to the roof, every component plays a role in the durability, appearance and year-round performance of your space.

 In the first half of this article, we explain what to look for in a high-end garden room — the components that make the real difference over 5, 10 or 20 years.
-In the second half, we take six of the most recognised names in the UK market and put their standard specifications at RRP side by side on a like-for-like basis, using a 5×3m garden room (roughly 15m² — the most commonly ordered footprint in the premium segment) as our anchor.
+In the second half, we take six popular names in the UK market and put their standard specifications at RRP side by side on a like-for-like basis, using a 5×3m garden room (roughly 15m² — the most commonly ordered footprint in the premium segment) as our anchor.
 We've also flagged, for each brand, whether bespoke customisation is offered.

 What Actually Makes a Premium Garden Room